callumfriedman/Neural-Waves/README.md

 ## Running the program

-You can run the program by loading the file 'q4.c' in your IDE, and then clicking 'Compile and Run'.
+You can run the program by loading the file 'nwaves.c' in your IDE, and then clicking 'Compile and Run'.

 Alternatively you can compile it in a GCC compiler using the command

 ```
-gcc q4.c -Wall -Werror -std=c99 -lm
+gcc nwaves.c -Wall -Werror -std=c99 -lm
 ```

-Then, export the output data to a .csv file using the command
+Then, export the output data to a csv file called 'output.csv', using the command

 ```
 ./a.out>output.csv